 R&D Tax Incentive – what is it?
-The R&D Tax Incentive (R&DTI) is a self-assessed Australian Government assistance programme aimed at encouraging companies to undertake R&D in Australia that might otherwise have been considered too risky to do without the financial support provided by the programme.
+The R&D Tax Incentive (R&DTI) is a self-assessed Australian Government assistance program aimed at encouraging companies to undertake R&D in Australia that might otherwise have been considered too risky to do without the financial support provided by the program.
 The R&DTI has been around for many years in one form or another.
-The programme has existed in its current form since 2012 without significant change and is defined by legislation (see R&D tax Incentive legislation).
+The program has existed in its current form since 2012 without significant change and is defined by legislation (see R&D tax Incentive legislation).

 The R&D Tax Incentive is the ‘flagship’ Australian Government industry assistance initiative and is certainly the largest.
 The R&DTI is also one of the best R&D incentive programs globally, although it remains under-utilised in many parts of Industry, particularly amongst small companies.

 Who administers R&D Tax Incentive?

 AusIndustry is an operational division of the Department of Industry, Science, Energy and Resources (DISER) and is responsible for the applicant’s technical compliance.

 The ATO is responsible for financial and taxation compliance.

 How does the R&D Tax Incentive relate to R&D in industry?

 R&D is defined a little differently in the R&D Tax Incentive to what you might expect, as it is based on the principles of scientific experimentation – see R&D Tax Incentive legislation and What is an R&D Tax Incentive experiment?